Why Sell Options?

 The unique properties of options means being on the sell side can add a new dimension to a trading strategy.
 Option selling can also be used as a strategy in its own right.

-In this tutorial post I’ll explore a few reasons why someone might consider selling options.
+This tutorial will explore a few reasons why someone might consider selling options.
 To summarize the main reasons are:

 - Income generation